-Valeria Vittimberga (Director General, Italian National Social Security Institute, INPS) indicated that Italy's contribution-based pension system is under significant strain due to demographic shifts.
+Valeria Vittimberga (Director General, Italian National Social Security Institute, INPS) noted that Italy's contribution-based pension system is under significant strain due to demographic shifts.
 Italy is prioritising sustainability by enhancing labour market participation, particularly among under-represented groups, including women and young people.
 Initiatives encompass supporting the practice of active ageing and gradual retirement for older workers.
 Furthermore, she presented a novel perspective on the function of AI in the future labour market, proposing that AI ought to enhance social security systems as it progressively assumes responsibilities historically undertaken by humans.
 This initiated a comprehensive reconsideration on how technology innovations can be used to benefit workers and bolster a sustainable social protection framework in the future.

-"If AI is going to keep a big part of our labour market, AI should pay for this, should Pay contribution and should pay health care so people are really also in the future, at the centre of our action.
-But it cannot be tackled through national legislation policies only, the European market must begin now of thinking about this."
+"If AI is going to keep a big part of our labour market, AI should pay for this, should pay contributions and should pay health care so people really remain in the future, at the centre of our action.
+But it cannot be tackled through national legislation policies only, European should start thinking about it now."
 (Vittimberga)